mwakaba2/jupyterlab-notifications/README.md

     // Trigger only for the last selected notebook cell execution.
     // Trigger a notification only for the last selected executed notebook cell.
+    // NOTE: Only Available in version >= v0.3.0
     "last_cell_only": false,

     // Minimum Notebook Cell Execution Time